open-telemetry/semantic-conventions/docs/http/http-spans.md

 **[13]:** Generally `tcp` for `HTTP/1.0`, `HTTP/1.1`, and `HTTP/2`.
 Generally `udp` for `HTTP/3`.
 Other obscure implementations are possible.

-**[14]:** The `url.template` MUST have low cardinality.
-It is not usually available on HTTP clients, but may be known by the application or specialized HTTP instrumentation.

 The following attributes can be important for making sampling decisions and SHOULD be provided **at span creation time** (if provided at all):

 * [`http.request.method`](/docs/attributes-registry/http.md)